livekit-examples/realtime-playground/README.md

 #### Node.js Version

 1. Install dependencies: `pnpm install`
+2. Load the environment variables:
+   - On macOS and Linux: `source .env.local`
+   - On Windows: `set -a; . .env.local; set +a`
-2. Run the agent in development mode: `pnpm dev`
+3. Run the agent in development mode: `pnpm dev`

 ### Web Frontend Setup